The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 We so often forget to do this.
 But it’s so powerful.

-Take this a step further and try to go on at least one solo-hike a month.
+You can take this a step further by trying to go on at least one solo hike a month.
 I love hiking with other people and that’s what I do most of the time, but it’s so nice to be on your own as well.

-If you’re new to solo hiking and want to make sure you’re safe while solo, there are definitely some safety items to consider, and I have another video that talks all about safety when solo hiking or backpacking.
-Be sure to check that out after this.
+If you’re new to solo hiking and want to make sure you’re safe while solo, there are definitely some concerns to consider.
+I have another video that talks all about safety when solo hiking or backpacking, so be sure to check that out after this.

-2. A Workout and Training for Your Mind
+2. GET A Workout and Training for Your Mind

 Since I first started backpacking back in 2013, I feel like I’ve been on this huge personal growth & mental strength journey along with it.

-There’s a lot of “failure” & “learning” when you start to push yourself outdoors... to see what you are capable of.
+There’s a lot of failure & lessons learned when you start to push yourself outdoors to see what you are capable of.

 Sometimes a lot of tears.